I've been struggling with thinning hair and love to share what products work best for me.

 Where to Buy: Toppik.com, Amazon.com, Ulta.com

-Since vitamins play a major role in hair health, a high-quality multi-vitamin supplement can benefit anyone with thinning hair.
+Since vitamins play a major role in hair health, high-quality multivitamin supplements can benefit just about everyone.

-For those not sure what to look for in a multi-vitamin, I’ve listed a link for general guidelines for multi-vitamins in the references section at the end of this article.
-(4)
+For those not sure what to look for in a multivitamin, I’ve listed a link for general guidelines for multivitamins in the references section at the end of this article.
+(4) There are also some topical treatments available to help stimulate hair growth.

 If you don’t like taking supplements, you can get biotin in foods like liver, cauliflower, salmon, carrots, bananas, soy flour, cereals, yeast.
 (5)